This article may contain compensated links. Please read disclaimer for more info.

 Cabaret shows are one of the most popular things to do in Paris at night: they are fun and entertaining, sometimes cheeky and, most of all, very Parisian.
-A Cabaret Show in Paris usually comes with dinner and champagne so it is also a great way to finish a memorable day in Paris.
+A cabaret show in Paris usually comes with dinner and champagne so it is also a great way to finish a memorable day in Paris.

-Located in the 5th Arrondissement of Paris, in the heart of the Left Bank, Le Paradis Latin is one of the mythical and historic cabarets in Paris.
+Located in the Latin Quarter in Paris, Le Paradis Latin is one of the historic cabarets in Paris.
 Actually, Cabaret Le Paradis Latin is the oldest big cabaret in the world!
-It was founded by Napoleon Bonaparte in 1802 with the name of Thêatre Latin and soon the place became one of the highlights of Paris at night, with clients like Dumas or Balzac just to name a few.
+This iconic cabaret was founded by Napoleon Bonaparte in 1802 with the name of Thêatre Latin and soon the place became one of the highlights of Paris at night, with clients like Dumas or Balzac just to name a few.

-During the XX century, Paris nightlife moved from Seine’s left bank to right bank, to the trendy neighborhood of Montmartre.
-Cabaret Paradis Latin was forced to close its doors and it was purchased by a glass and earthenware creator and, years later, by a specialist in the industrial packaging of pharmaceuticals.
+During the XX century, Paris nightlife moved from Seine’s left bank to right bank, to the trendy neighborhood of Montmartre and Cabaret Paradis Latin was forced to close its doors.
+The building was purchased by a glass and earthenware creator and, years later, by a specialist in the industrial packaging of pharmaceuticals.
 The latest, due to the big economic crisis linked to the WW2, left the place unoccupied for a long time.

 In 1973 the place was bought by Jean Kriegel, a real state developer who wanted to transform the property into apartments.
 When M. Kriegel’s workers destroyed the factory’s partitions, he found out that his new property was actually a kind of metallic cathedral, with gilts and columns and fragments of posters and scenery here and there!
 Seduced by the place, the once real state developer became a show’s businessman decided to resurrect Le Paradis Latin Paris according to Eiffel’s original plans.
 In November 1977 Cabaret Paradis Latin reborn from its ashes to propose Parisians unforgettable evening performances.

-2- A Grand Architecture
+3- A Grand Architecture

 4- High-Quality French Food

-We had the Paradis Latin menu “Star”, washed down with Bordeaux and Champagne.
+We had the Paradis Latin menu “Star”, washed down with a good Bordeaux red wine, and Champagne.
 We both chose the smoked salmon (entry) plus duck breast and Chateaubriand (mains) and we can tell you everything was cooked to perfection and we enjoyed it a lot.
 Perhaps they could do better with the meals’ presentation (a little bit of decoration on the plates) but we understand that waiters have to serve 700+ guests in a limited time frame before the show starts.